Fatal1ty/mashumaro/README.md

 #### `omit_default` config option

-When this option enabled, all the fields that have values equal to the defaults or the default_factory results will be excluded during serialization.
+When this option enabled, all the fields that have values equal to the defaults or the default_factory results will be skipped during serialization.

 ```python
 from dataclasses import dataclass, field